 So you want to start drawing.
 You might be curious about some aspects of charcoal, graphite and Conté crayons, so don’t miss this special section of FAQs and answers.

 Graphite was first discovered in the 16th century; how safe is it to use today?
 Also discover the permanency of charcoal drawing materials, how to protect a charcoal drawing, the best way to store drawings and more.

 Must-Have Tools for Charcoal Drawing

 What do you need to start drawing with charcoal, graphite and Conté crayons?
-Don’t be left with a drawing that you can’t quite perfect!
-In this special section of Mediapedia, find out what to stock your sketch bag with so that you can get the best results in your art.
+In this chapter, find out what to stock your sketch bag with so that you can get the best results in your art.
 You’ll be surprised by some of the simple tools that’ll give you more freedom to capture the look you’re going for in any drawing.

 The choices for papers and substrates can be overwhelming, especially when you have inspiration and just want to draw.
 Some possibilities are newsprint, drawing paper, handmade papers, charcoal paper and cotton rag paper.
 Albert’s introduction to drawing papers is the solution to knowing what each of these have to offer.
 Enter your email address for this free download so that you can walk into any art supply store with a base understanding of the best surfaces for various applications.

 In addition to being the author of The Simple Secret to Better Painting, Albert is a longtime contributor to The Artist’s Magazine, in which he offers advice to readers and artists about a variety of media from the Ask the Experts column.